 About this particular cheeseball recipe:

-I prefer a savory cheese ball, and am not a fan of anything in them that tastes funky, like pineapple…the sweetness just makes me want to gag!
+I prefer a savory cheese ball, and am not a fan of anything in them that tastes sweetly funky, like pineapple…the sweetness just makes me want to gag!

-In fact, back during my “fluffy” days…I could easily polish off half of one of these cheeseballs myself in one sitting because they are just THAT good!
+In fact, back during my “fluffy” days…I could easily polish off half of one of these cheeseballs myself in one sitting…because they are just THAT good!

 So, you have been forewarned…lol.

-Why does this recipe make Three Cheeseballs?
+Why does this recipe make 3 cheese balls?

-My mom made this recipe to make three cheese balls because during the holidays she always needed to make enough to take one to her side of the family, one to my dad’s side of the family, and then we also liked to have one for our house to enjoy after all of the holiday/Christmas parties were over.
+My mom made this recipe to make three cheese balls because during the holidays she always needed to make enough to take one to her side of the family, one to my dad’s side of the family, and then we would keep one at home for just us to enjoy.

 I find it incredibly helpful, before I even read a recipe card, to take a look at a picture of all of the ingredients that are in a particular recipe to decide if it is even something that I’m going to want to eat in the first place (it saves me a lot of money and waste in not making things that are most likely going to be gross).